 The Group writes off a loan/security balance (and any related allowances for impairment losses) when it is concluded that the loans/securities are uncollectible after all the necessary legal procedures has been completed, and the final loss has been determined.
 This conclusion is reached after considering information such as the occurrence of significant changes in the borrower/issuer's financial position such that the borrower/issuer can no longer pay the obligation, or that proceeds from collateral will not be sufficient to pay back the entire exposure.

 (Amounts expressed in thousands of Turkish Lira ("TL") unless otherwise stated)

-Sectoral distribution of the performing loans and advances to customers
+Sectoral dist ribution of the performing l loans and advances to custo omers presented here as collateral's fair value.